mwarger/globomantics-react-ts/README.md

 > This is the sample application for the Building React Apps with TypeScript course, at Pluralsight.

+Note that this course and examples assumes you have familiarity with React to begin with.
+The TypeScript concepts are introduced gradually.
+The goal is to provide a streamlined knowledge of the concepts needed to get up and running with TypeScript quickly.

 The API is available at /api.

 The example app used in the course is available at /app.